Weather-Routing-Research/synthetic_routing/README.md

 pip install --upgrade "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

-This will raise an `ERROR` telling that the package `synchrouting` is no longer compatible.
+This will raise an `ERROR` telling that the package `synthrouting` is no longer compatible.
 Ignore that.

 ## Add dependencies